zekticezy/fruitpacker/README.md

 # Download Fruitpacker
 You can download **Fruitpacker** for Windows (*64 & 32Bit*) and macOS [here](https://zekkie.dev/fruitpacker.html).

+Upon download, extract the .zip and head to `dist\fruitpacker`.
+Open up `fruitpacker.exe`.
+Volià!

 # How Fruitpacker Works
 It's pretty simple - Setup might take a bit of time, but it'll all be worth it in the end.